Armstrong2035/technical-articles/IndexDB vs localStorage/outline.md

 IDB is complex whereas LS is simple.
 This section explores how this impacts developers

-### Browser support
+### Cross platform compatbility

-This section explores how both tools interract with browsers.
+This section explores how both tools interract with browsers, mobile devices, and other platforms where an app might be deployed

+### Security

+Since both tools deal with Data, security is of utmost importance.
+This section covers the security capabilities of both tools.

-### Use cases
+### Offline capability

+This section covers the performance of both tools as regards offline access, data sychronization and progressive webapps

+### Development tools and packages

+IDB and LS have tools and packages that enhance the development experience.
+This section gives an overview of some of the most widely used.

+### Case studies and examples

-This section is the conclusing section and uses all we know to recommend ideal use cases for both tools.
+This section is the concluding section and uses all we know to recommend ideal use cases for both tools.